JakeAwsd/Project-1/README.md

 Additionally, I would like to see an inspirational quote to keep my spirits high, and prices low.

-## Test Case
+## Test Case with Demo
 ,,,
 When I choose to REFRESH the page, Etherium & Bitcoin stay as static elements with the latest data for that specific day, and the third element brings up a random cryptocurrency for comparison.
 At the bottom of the screen, a quote from the KanyeREST.API appears, and is subject to change as well upon selecting REFRESH.

+*IMG or GIF placed here*

 ## Link to Live GitHub Page